WMD-group/sulfur-model/README.md

 ## Citations

+* The [accompanying paper](http://dx.doi.org/10.1039/C5SC03088A): Jackson, A. J., Tiana, D. and Walsh, A., "A universal chemical potential for sulfur vapours", Chem.
+Sci.
+(2015)

 * The data files data/S2.dat and data/S8.dat contain data from Chase, M. W. J. NIST-JANAF Thermochemical Tables, Fourth Edition.
 J. Phys.
 Chem.
 Ref.
-Data, Monogr.
-9, 1–1951 (1998).
+Data, Monogr. **9**, 1-1951 (1998).
   They are also used in http://github.com/WMD-Bath/CZTS-model

 ## License